maubuz/2W6-Notes/docs/wk12/javascript_intro.md

 JavaScript is a dynamic typed language.

-This means that you don't tell the engine what type of data a variable holds, **it figures it out while the code is running**.
+This means that you don't specify what type of data a variable holds, **the JS engine figures it out while the code is running**.